pilouDavid/CityLearn-Trading/README.md

 The aim of this forked package is to allow power trading behavior for Buildings class.
 This is composed of multiple steps ordered in increasing order of difficulty :

+* Understand CityLearn package
-* ✅ Allow Building class to trade with the grid (buy and sell power stored in Battery class)
+* ✅ Allow Building class the action to trade with the grid (buy and sell power stored in Battery class)
+* ✅ Update Battery electricity storage when trading power
+* ✅ Allow CityLearn Environment to evaluate new trading behavior
 * ✅ Define new KPIs including new behavior (trade earning)
+* ✅ Derive new Reward function to make decisions sensible to power trade earnings
 * ✅ Train RL model (SAC & Q-Learning) on new trade actions and observe improvements
 * ❌ Allow Building class to trade between each other
 * ❌ Transform Environment in order to share information about Buildings will to buy/sell power between each other
 * ❌ Build Price Agreement rules to exchange power between 2 (or more) Buildings
 * ❌ Train RL model with building able to trade between each other